CODE OF CIVIL PROCEDURE IN POLAND

 SERVICE OF DOCUMENTS IN POLAND

 Any petitions and statements made by the parties outside of the hearing must be included in the pleadings.
-The appellant should be advised that the legal consequences arising from submitting a letter to the court do not apply to letters not filed by means of a teleinformatic system.
-The Minister of Justice should determine by regulation the models and means of making available to the parties the official forms.
+The appellant should be advised that the legal consequences of submitting a letter to the court do not apply to letters not filed using a teleinformatic system.
+The Minister of Justice should determine by regulation the models and means of making official forms available to the parties.

 Suppose the pleading is the first communication between the parties.
 In that case, it must also specify the nature of the dispute and the names, addresses, and country of residence of the parties, their legal agents, and their proxies, as well as if the claimant is a natural person.
 The pleading must include the claimant's tax identification number (NIP) or General Electronic System of Civil Records (PESEL) number.